-Big Society Fund - Earmarked from the return of the second homes funding from Norfolk County Council.
+Big Society Fund (BSF) - To support projects that communities identify where they will make a difference to the economic and social wellbeing of the area.
+This is funded from the return of the second homes funding from Norfolk County Council.

-Building Control - Ring-fenced to cover any future deficits
+Building Control - Ring- fenced to cover any future deficits on the building control service.